 Special Friendship Edition

-Two of them, Vincent and Andrew were tackling a trail race for the very first time.
-Since they are tri-athletes already with multiple triathlon races under their belt, they decided to challenge the 50km category for their maiden trail race.
+Two of them, Vincent and Andrew, were tackling a trail race for the very first time.
+Since they are tri-athletes already with multiple triathlon races under their belts, they decided to challenge the 50km category for their maiden trail race.
 I had some concerns, but they seemed pretty confident of their abilities.
 They are used to endurance sports and training anyway.

-The other friend, Kang, is a reasonable seasoned ultra trail runner.
+The other friend, Kang, is a seasoned ultra trail runner.
 We started running trails around the same time and had built our endurance on trails from shorter and easier trails right to ultra-distances.
-We had participated in a few 50km range trail races together over the last few years.
+We had participated in a few 50km-range trail races together over the last few years.

 Truth be told, I initially wanted to sign up for the 109km category.
 But the prospect of travelling, hanging out, starting and completing an ultra trail race with three childhood friends seemed cooler.
-I do have a number of trail friends (new friends made on trails and during trainings) going for the 109km glory, and many on their first attempt at this top distance category.
+I do have a number of trail friends (new friends made on trails and during trainings) going for the 109km glory, and many were on their first attempt at 100km distance trail.
 I envied them, yet quietly welcomed the easier 50km task at hand.
 50km should be fun and even quick, for me, so I thought.

 Not a Walk in the Park

 The 109km and 50km categories started together on that Saturday morning 6am at Kg.
 Lingkubang, Kota Belud.
 The event village and starting point has the beautiful backdrop of the imposing Mont Kinabalu.
-It was already bright at 6m and the weather was brilliant.
+It was already bright at 6 in the morning and the weather was brilliant.

-The first 9km or so was a undulating road section before we hit the trails.
-I was running strongly and trying to place myself as front as possible ahead before we enter the single line trails which can cause a bottle-neck at the trail head.
+The first 9km or so was an undulating road section before we hit the trails.
+I was running strongly and trying to place myself as front as possible ahead before we enter the single file trails which can cause a bottle-neck at the trail head.

-By late morning the clouds disappeared paving way for the sun to shine strng across the valley, setting up a hot day for the runners.
-The race route had us running through a varied landscape of mostly cultivated areas.
+By late morning the clouds disappeared, paving way for the sun to shine strong across the valley, setting up a hot day for the runners.
+The race route had us running through a varied landscape of cultivated areas.
 We covered paddy fields and climbed steep ridges planted with pineapples with amazing views to Mt.
 Kinabalu.
 That also meant that we were exposed to the full force of the sun!